Go directly to the content

 • Long-term effects are not yet fully known, although red light has been used safely for years

-A review from Harvard Medical School emphasizes that red light therapy is popular because of its non-intensive nature and minimal side effects.
+A review from Harvard Medical School emphasizes that Red Light Therapy is popular precisely because of its non-intensive nature and minimal side effects.

 Red light panels work best when used correctly and regularly.
-Exact settings vary by device, but these are safe, commonly used guidelines:
+Exact settings vary per device, but these are safe, commonly used guidelines:

 • Distance: keep the panel about 10–30 cm from your skin.